 Callisto, the most distant of the four moons, is geologically dead as a doornail.
 Like Mercury and our own Moon, its surface is strewn with craters, which means not much has happened here since the early days of the solar system.

 You can clearly see the moons of Jupiter move over the course of an hour or less.
-It’s great fun to track them during an evening, especially when the moons pass in front or behind Jupiter, or when they cast a shadow on the big planet.
+It’s great fun to track them during an evening, especially when the moons pass in front of or behind Jupiter, or when they cast a shadow on the big planet.
 The above link also gives times of such events.

 At 100x or more, you can resolve the discs of each of the moons, which are all brighter than 5th magnitude and would be visible without optics if not for the glare of Jupiter.
 With large, high-quality telescopes and dead-steady seeing, some amateurs have even reported seeing markings on the moons!Share This: